Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Rather than kill him, we elected to call the police.

 Our robber suddenly became much more agitated.
 10 minutes later, as the police were getting closer he started to reveal a multitude of items he had cleverly concealed, in his ‘Fagen like’ coat, including quite a bit of our English (£’s) cash.

 The Dutch police arrived shortly afterwards.

 A very young Dutch copper (he looked like a teenager), asked us if we would come with them to the police station to give statements.
 We did.

 We were ushered into and left in a large open plan office, an operations room, with a notice board showing the preparations for a drugs raid at the docks.
 It was like something from a crime TV series, or The French Connection Movies.

-He said ‘When we arrived we searched him and we found …… this this and that and tow knives’?
+The bizzie said ‘When we arrived we searched him and we found …… this this and that and tow knives’?
 That’s correct isn’t it?
 Yes, we agreed that is what happened and we all signed statements to that effect.
-He then winked at me, put on a pair of industrial rubber gloves and said NOW!
+He then winked at me, put on a pair of marigold, industrial rubber gloves and said NOW!
 And smiled as he walked away.

 We left and drove to Rotterdam, where we pooled our resources for a final, group meal.
 We found a restaurant close to the terminal.
 I distinctly remember the toilets!
-They were the cleanest, fanciest toilets I had ever seen, I remember thinking that they were completely out of place for the ‘docklands area.
+They were the cleanest, fanciest toilets I had ever seen, completely out of place for the ‘docklands area.

 Chapter 8 – Home